plone/training/reusable.rst

 .. only:: not presentation

-    Sometimes subtle bugs come up because of changes, in this case, I noticed that I should only animate people to vote, if they are allowed to vote!
+    Sometimes subtle bugs come up because of changes.
+In this case I noticed that I should only prompt people to vote if they are allowed to vote!

 .. _reusable-defaults-label: